any-docs/css/content/guides/grid_layout/logical_values_and_writing_modes/index.md

 With the block and inline axis able to change direction, the logical values for the alignment properties start to make more sense.

-In this example, we use alignment (the {{cssxref("align-self")}} and {{cssxref("justify-self")}} properties) to align items inside a grid that is set to `writing-mode: vertical-lr`.
+In this example, we use alignment (the `align-self` and `justify-self` properties) to align items inside a grid that is set to `writing-mode: vertical-lr`.
 The `start` and `end` properties work in exactly the same way that they do in the default writing mode, and remain logical in a way that using left and right, top and bottom to align items would not do.
 This occurs once we've flipped the grid onto the side, like this:

 ```css hidden
 * {